budRich/budlime/scripts/sublaction/README.md

 out the action by it self by analyzing the path of the file.
 If it can' figure out tha action or if the `-m|--menu` option is used.
-A rofi menu with options will be displayed.
+A rofi menu with options will be displayed..

 OPTIONS
 -------

 `-v`
 Show version and exit.

 `-h`
 Show help and exit.

 DEPENDENCIES
 ------------